-Now all the Christmas presents have been unwrapped and put away, are there hidden dangers lurking in your children’s bedrooms?
+Now all the Christmas presents have been unwrapped, are there hidden fire related dangers lurking in your children’s bedrooms?

 It’s no secret that children today are growing up with far more gadgets than their parents did.
 But many tech-savvy kids are unknowingly leaving themselves open to serious dangers, and parents need to be aware of the risks.